augmentedstartups/AS-One/README.md

 ### Introduction

 AS-One (Augmented Startups-One Library) is a python wrapper for multiple detection and tracking algorithms all at one place.
 Different trackers such as `ByteTrack`, `DeepSort` or `NorFair` can be integrated with various versions of `YOLO` with minimum lines of code.
+This is One Library for most of your computer vision needs.

 This python wrapper provides YOLO models in both `ONNX` and `PyTorch` versions.

 ### Prerequisite